Types Of Stress in Children

-When the stress response is activated, a person’s perception of control over the stressor, based on prior experiences, determines the stress’ intensity, duration, and long-term effects.
+When the stress response is activated, a child’s perception of control over the stressor, based on prior experiences, determines the stress’ intensity, duration, and long-term effects.

 That means, given the same stressor, each child perceives the stress differently because of their unique life experiences in the past.